SolidLabResearch/miravi-a-linked-data-viewer/README.md

 `Warning` if you change the record object, the changed will still be present in the next render.

-## Testing with local pods
+## Using the local pods

-To create a local pod with which you can test for example authentication you can follow the following steps:
+To support the provided example configuration `src/config.json` and the tests, this repo integrates some local pods.
+You can make use of these for your own tests.
+Follow these steps:

 - Add your data and `.acl` files in the `initial-pod-data` folder.
   These files will be available in the pod relative to `http://localhost:8080/example/`.
-  We already added files to support the example queries in the configuration file.
 - Prepare the pods by executing `npm run prepare:pods`.
 - Start the pods by executing `npm run start:pods`.
 - Add your query as described in [the configuration file section](#configuration-file).
-  We already added some example queries in the default configuration file `src/config.json`.
 - Log in with the IDP `http://localhost:8080` and the credentials for the user owning the pod named `example` in the file `seeded-pod-config.json`.

 ## Using a local http proxy